cannable/tclmpc/README.md

 ### Database
 #### mpd db count {TAG NEEDLE}
 #### mpd db get albumsByArtist {artist}

+#### mpd playlist insert {name}

+Load the contents of the passed playlist into the playback queue, wiping the existing queue.

 Convenience procedure to perform a search of the MPD DB.